Theta-term in Russian Doll Model: phase structure, quantum metric and BPS multifractality: Introduction

-We shall focus on the properties of the Hilbert space subsector involving 2d-4d BPS states in ${\cal N}=2$ SQCD.
-In general, this subsector is quite complicated, involving multiple intersecting CMS which can be described in the framework of spectral networks \cite{gaiotto2013spectral,gadde2014walls,Gaiotto_2012,galakhov2015spectral}.
-However, at the particular locus of the Coulomb moduli space, their description is simplified since the high level of their collinearity takes place and the notion of the BPS graph has been introduced \cite{longhi2018wall,gabella2017bps}.
+We shall focus on the properties of the Hilbert space subsector of a single vortex string in ${\cal N}=2$ SQCD.
+In general, the manifold of BPS states with different amounts of SUSY is quite complicated, involving multiple intersecting CMS that can be described in the framework of spectral networks \cite{gaiotto2013spectral,gadde2014walls,Gaiotto_2012,galakhov2015spectral}.
+However, at the particular locus of the moduli space with $\frac{1}{g^2}=0$, their description is simplified since the high level of their collinearity takes place and the notion of the BPS graph has been introduced \cite{longhi2018wall,gabella2017bps}.
 In general, at these points the 2d and 4d BPS states are collinear, while the combined 2d-4d states form a kind of halo.
-We conjecture that the RDM model describes the mixing of collinear degenerate states induced by instantons that provide the $e^{\pm \theta}$ factors in hopping terms.
-Therefore, using the relation between two models, upon identification of parameters, we formulate the BPS multifractality phenomena in the very specific 2d-4d subsector of SQCD.
-We conjecture that the whole phase structure we have found in RDM corresponds to some CMS in the subsector of 2d-4d BPS states.
+Therefore, using the relation between two models, upon identification of parameters, we formulate the BPS fractality phenomena in the very specific 2d-4d subsector of SQCD; however, we expect that more fractal BPS states with some amount of SUSY in the Hilbert space with complicated spectral networks can be found.